 - Bone health

 There are numerous articles out there and as with all things nutrition based, there are many who will tell you it’s all fooey.
-And there are numerous articles proving it’s value, this one was one of my favorites as it’s from the NIH (National Institutes of Health) which hopefully gives a little bit of credibility to the health of food.
-And sometimes, just like faith, you need to believe because of what others have experienced.
+However; there are numerous posts proving it’s great value and sometimes, just like faith, you need to believe because of what others have experienced and try it yourself.

 Here are the cast of characters; try and buy as much organic as you can afford or find, but be sure to buy organic grass-fed beef or chicken bones, I found mine at Whole Foods.

-We’ll get started by prepping the veggies, the beauty is this all comes together quickly, it’s the roasting and simmering that take time and get out all of that good-good for you marrow, collagen and minerals.
-If you decide to do this in your Instant Pot, be sure to soak your beef bones in a vinegar solutions prior to heating.
-See notes in the recipe for how to.
+Prepping the veggies.
+The beauty of this amazing bone broth is this all comes together quickly and it’s only the roasting and simmering that take time and get out all of that good-good for you marrow, collagen and minerals.
+I prefer not to do this in my Instant Pot, because the yield is so much greater on the stovetop and there is a little magic that happens in the slow boil and extraction.

 Veggies just need to be washed and rough chopped, no need to be fancy or make it look good.
-Start by rinsing your onions (skins and all), I used both a regular and red onion, chop in half and toss onto a parchment lined cookie sheet.
-Open your packages of bones and place evenly on cookie sheet.
+Start by rinsing your onions (skins and all), I used both a regular and red onion, simple chop in half and toss onto a parchment lined cookie sheet, then place your bones evenly on cookie sheet.

 Roasting Bones and Veggies for Broth

-Next, wash and rough chop your carrots and place onto cookie sheet, snuggling around the bones and other veggies.
+Got carrots!?
+Wash and rough chop your carrots and then place onto cookie sheet, snuggling around the bones and other veggies.

-This one is a bit tricky, chop up your leek, but rinse really well, leeks tend to be very sandy, try to get as much out as possible.
+This one is a bit tricky, chop up your leek, but rinse really well; leeks tend to be very sandy, try to get as much out as possible.
 Place around the bones and other veggies.
-Use all of the leek.
+Use the entire leek.

-Wash and rough chop your celery, heart, leaves and all.
-Place on cookie sheet around veggies and bones (depending on how many bones you have you may have to use two cookie sheets).
+Wash and rough chop your celery, heart, leaves and all, then place on cookie sheet around veggies and bones (depending on how many bones you have you may have to use two cookie sheets).

-Rinse your garlic head and chop through the top of the head, taking a small amount off.
-Place on sheet with the rest of the veggies and bones.
+Rinse your garlic head and chop through the top of the head, taking a small amount off, then place on sheet with the rest of the veggies and bones.

 Lightly salt* the meat and veggies.